CSharpM7/Ultimate14/_portfolio/04_samusd.md

 # Overview

 One of the echoes that received a decent amount of changes, Dark Samus now acts more like a glass cannon in a similar manner to Mewtwo: strong hits but doesn't take hits well.
 The main changes involve converting most multihits into single hits, more mobility, and less survivability.
-Dark Samus has access to a slightly more limited arsenal than Samus, but its normals help chain into a finishing blow a lot smoother.
+It has increased air and ground speed, but much less weight, turning from defensive powerhouse to more of an aggro character that can control space.
+Her nair and fair are more geared towards comboing, which could help finding a charge shot KO.
+Speaking of specials, Dark Samus only has access to the Hyper Missile.
+Hyper Missiles are like Samus's super missile, but stronger.
+They do leave Dark Samus more vulnerable, though.
+Dark Samus.